 Britax agrees with RoSPA on this advice.
 “Once the baby’s head reaches the top (of the infant carrier) or is above the top then they need to move on to the next seat,” says Mark.

 Doing a ‘shoulder straps test’ is also good for checking if your child needs to be moved to the next Group, says Jané.
-“If the shoulder straps are level with the shoulders then the child fits okay, but when the shoulder straps have to come up and over the child’s shoulders, this is when the child should be moved to a Group 1 car seat,” says David McCullough, spokesperson at Jané.
+“If the shoulder straps are level with the shoulders then the child fits okay, but when the shoulder straps have to come up and over the child’s shoulders, this is when the child should be moved to a forward-facing Group 0+ car seat,” says David McCullough, spokesperson at Jané

 The car seat manufacturers all agree it is safer to keep your child facing the rear of the car for as long as possible.